Theory for polariton-assisted remote energy transfer: Application of the theory

 where, as explained above, only $\gamma_{A\leftarrow\alpha_{D,\vec{k}}}$ differs from $\gamma_{\text{bare FRET}}$.
 More concretely, we consider a 35-nm-thick slab of donors with $1\times10^{9}\text{ }\text{molecules}/\mu\text{m}^{3}$ on top of a 1 nm spacer placed on a plasmonic metal film.
 We set the monolayer slab of acceptors with $1\times10^{4}\text{ }\text{molecules}/\mu\text{m}^{2}$ at varying distances from the donors (Fig. \ref{fgr:dp}a).
 Then the collective couplings of the donor-resonant SP mode at $|\vec{k}|=1.1\times10^{7}\text{ m}^{-1}$ to donors and acceptors is $g_{D}=155\text{ meV}$ and $g_{A}\leq2.5\text{ meV}$, respectively.
-When there is no separation between donor and acceptor slabs, rates $>1\text{ ns}^{-1}$ (Fig. \ref{fgr:dp}c) are obtained for transfer to acceptors from the UP ($\sim10\text{ ns}^{-1})$, LP ($\sim100\text{ ns}^{-1})$, or the set of dark states ($\sim10\text{ ns}^{-1}$).
+When there is no separation between donor and acceptor slabs, rates $>1\text{ ns}^{-1}$ (Fig. \ref{fgr:dp}b) are obtained for transfer to acceptors from the UP ($\sim10\text{ ns}^{-1})$, LP ($\sim100\text{ ns}^{-1})$, or the set of dark states ($\sim10\text{ ns}^{-1}$).
 As separation increases however, the rate from dark states decays much faster than those from either UP or LP.
-This difference stems from the slowly decaying PRET contribution of the polaritons, as well as the totally excitonic character of the dark states which can only undergo FRET but not PRET (Fig. \ref{fgr:dp}b,c).
-In fact, for large distances, the FRET contribution becomes significantly overwhelmed by PRET (Fig. \ref{fgr:dp}d), in consistency with previous studies in the weak SP-coupling regime.\citep{Govorov2007} As the distance between slabs approaches $1\text{ }\mu\text{m}$, it is fascinating that while transfer from dark states practically vanishes, the rate from either UP ($\sim1\text{ ns}^{-1}$) or LP ($\sim0.01\text{ ns}^{-1}$) is still on the order of typical fluorescence lifetimes.\citep{ValeurBook} In FRET language, this polariton EET can be said to have a F\"orster distance in the $\mu\text{m}$ range, or to be 1000-fold greater than the typical nm-range.\citep{MedintzBook} Interestingly, the LP rate exceeds the UP one by 1-2 orders of magnitude at all separations due to greater spectral overlap with the acceptor (Figs. \ref{fgr:dp}b and S5).
-We highlight that EET from UP to acceptors may not be detected in experiments due to faster vibrational relaxation to the donor dark states or radiative decay (\textasciitilde{}10-100 fs\citep{Coles2011,Virgili2011,Coles2011PRB,Somaschi2011,Agranovich2003} and \textasciitilde{}100-1000 fs,\citep{Lidzey2002,Coles2011PRB,Somaschi2011} respectively, for microcavity experiments carried out at room temperature).
+This difference stems from the slowly decaying PRET contribution of the polaritons, as well as the totally excitonic character of the dark states, which can only undergo FRET but not PRET (Fig. \ref{fgr:dp}a,b).
+In fact, for large distances, the FRET contribution becomes significantly overwhelmed by PRET (Fig. \ref{fgr:dp}c), in consistency with previous studies in the weak SP-coupling regime.\citep{Govorov2007} As the distance between slabs approaches $1\text{ }\mu\text{m}$, it is fascinating that while transfer from dark states (and thus bare FRET) practically vanishes, the rate from either UP ($\sim1\text{ ns}^{-1}$) or LP ($\sim0.01\text{ ns}^{-1}$) is still on the order of typical fluorescence lifetimes.\citep{ValeurBook} In FRET language, this PARET can be said to have a Förster distance in the $\mu\text{m}$ range, or to be 1000-fold greater than the typical nm-range.\citep{MedintzBook} Interestingly, the LP rate exceeds the UP one by 1-2 orders of magnitude at all separations due to greater spectral overlap with the acceptor (Figs. \ref{fgr:dp}a and \ref{fgr:pd_overlaps}).